vrimar/mithril-portal/README.md

 # Mithril-Portal

-Mithril component for rendering children to document.body
+Mithril component for rendering inline children to document.body

 ## Why

 Mithril-portal mounts a component/children to a `div` that is appended to `document.body`.
-This is useful for UI related components such as modals, popovers, dropdowns, etc. where rendering inline would cause css overflow/ z-index issues.
+This is useful for UI related components such as modals, popovers, dropdowns, etc. where rendering inline would cause css overflow/z-index issues.

 ## Installation